 Stocks and bitcoin jump after Trump's victory.
 So do worries about inflation as Dow surges 1,500

-U.S. stocks stormed to records as investors bet on what Donald Trump’s return to the White House will mean for the economy and the world
+U.S. stocks stormed to records as investors made bets on what Donald Trump’s return to the White House will mean for the economy and the world

-NEW YORK -- U.S. stocks stormed to records as investors bet on what Donald Trump’s return to the White House will mean for the economy and the world.
-The S&P 500 jumped 2.5% Wednesday for its best day in nearly two years.
-The Dow Jones Industrial Average surged 1,500 points, and the Nasdaq composite gained 3%.
-Big bank stocks led the way on expectations that Trump’s policies will lead to stronger economic growth and less regulation.
-Bitcoin also jumped to a record, while Treasury yields ran higher amid worries about bigger U.S. government borrowing and higher inflation.
-The U.S. dollar jumped against other currencies.

-The U.S. stock market, Elon Musk’s Tesla, banks and bitcoin are all storming higher Wednesday as investors bet on what Donald Trump’s return to the White House will mean for the economy and world.
-Among the losers the market sees: solar-power companies and potentially anyone worried about higher inflation.
+NEW YORK -- The U.S. stock market, Elon Musk’s Tesla, banks and bitcoin all stormed higher Wednesday as investors made bets on what Donald Trump’s return to the White House will mean for the economy and the world.
+Among the losers the market sees: the renewable-energy industry and potentially anyone worried about higher inflation.

-The S&P 500 was jumping by 2.4% in afternoon trading and on track to top its all-time high set last month.
-The Dow Jones Industrial Average was up 1,438 points, or 3.4%, as of 2:30 p.m.
-Eastern time, while the Nasdaq composite was 2.8% higher.
+The S&P 500 rallied 2.5% for its best day in nearly two years.
+The Dow Jones Industrial Average surged 1,508 points, or 3.6%, while the Nasdaq composite jumped 3%.
+All three indexes topped records they had set in recent weeks.

 The U.S. stock market has historically tended to rise regardless of which party wins the White House, with Democrats scoring bigger average gains since 1945.
-But Republican control could mean big shifts in the winners and losers underneath the surface, and investors are adding to bets built earlier on what the higher tariffs, lower tax rates and lighter regulation that Trump favors will mean.
+But Republican control could mean big shifts in the winning and losing industries underneath the surface, and investors are adding to bets built earlier on what the higher tariffs, lower tax rates and lighter regulation that Trump favors will mean.

 “The markets are scrambling to figure out what happens next, but for the time being, the market is pricing in a higher growth and higher inflation outlook,” Peter Esho of Esho Capital said.

-Of course, how much change Trump will be able to effect will likely depend on whether his fellow Republicans win control of Congress, and that’s still to be determined.
+Of course, how much change Trump effects in his second term will likely depend on whether his fellow Republicans win control of Congress, and that’s still to be determined.
 That could leave room for snaps back in some of Wednesday’s big knee-jerk movements.

 Nevertheless, the market is cleaving between rather clear winners and losers following Trump’s dramatic win.
 Among them:

 Trump has pledged to make the country “the crypto capital of the planet” and create a “strategic reserve” of bitcoin.
-The price of bitcoin hit an all-time high above $75,000, according to Coindesk, and was recently up 7.7% at roughly $75,466.
-Companies in the crypto industry also jumped, including trading platform Coinbase’s 32.1% leap.
+The price of bitcoin hit an all-time high above $76,480, according to CoinDesk, and was recently just under $76,100.
+Companies in the crypto industry also jumped, including trading platform Coinbase’s 31.1% leap.

-The company behind Trump's Truth Social platform rose 3% after earlier jumping nearly 35%.
-It regularly trades more on Trump's popularity than on prospects for its profits.
-Its rise came even after it filed unaudited financial documents with regulators late Tuesday saying it lost $19.2 million during the latest quarter and that its sales weakened from a year earlier.
+The company behind Trump’s Truth Social platform rose 5.9% after jumping nearly 35% earlier in the day.
+It regularly trades more on Trump’s popularity than on prospects for its profits.
+Its rise came even after it filed unaudited financial documents with regulators on Tuesday saying it lost $19.2 million during the latest quarter and that its sales weakened from a year earlier.

-A Trump-led Washington could push for tougher enforcement of the nation's borders, which could mean more business for companies that work with U.S. Immigration and Customs Enforcement, or ICE.
-GEO Group, which runs ICE processing centers, jumped 37.9%.
+A Trump-led Washington could push for tougher enforcement of the nation’s borders, which could mean more business for companies that work with U.S. Immigration and Customs Enforcement, or ICE.
+GEO Group, which runs ICE processing centers, surged 42.1%.

-Trump's America-First policies could help companies that focus on customers within the United States, rather than big multinationals who could be hurt by increased tariffs and protectionism.
-The Russell 2000 index of smaller stocks, which are seen as more domestically focused than the big stocks in the S&P 500, jumped 5.6%.
-That was more than double the S&P 500's gain.
+Trump’s America-First policies could help companies that focus on customers within the United States, rather than big multinationals that could be hurt by increased tariffs and protectionism.
+The Russell 2000 index of smaller stocks, which are seen as more domestically focused than the big stocks in the S&P 500, jumped 5.8%.
+That was more than double the S&P 500’s gain.

 Investors also see Trump’s policies likely adding to future inflation, particularly tariffs, which can add costs to U.S. households’ bills.